castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 Constructs are the basic building blocks of a CDK application.
-They represent either individual cloud resources or a set of cloud resources that has been interconnected to fulfil a concrete purpose.
+They represent either individual cloud resources or a set of cloud resources that have been interconnected to fulfill a concrete purpose.
 Inside the application, the constructs are combined into deployable units called stacks.

 ### Create a CDK Application